macOS: Things to do after installation (Apps, Settings, and Tweaks)

 perl: warning: Setting locale failed on servers

-I sometimes get a warning “perl: warning: Setting locale failed.” on my servers.
+I sometimes get a warning “perl: warning: Setting locale failed.” when I connect to my servers.
 A quick fix is the following:

 SSH keys